qsnake/gpaw/doc/documentation/dscf/dscf.rst

 level (default is states above).

-The script :svn:`~doc/documentation/dscf/lumo.py?format=raw` calculates the LUMO energy of adsorbed CO, but is slightly more complicated due to the degeneracy of the `2\pi` orbital.
-We would like to occupy the `2\pi_x` orbital and  we need to figure out which band (5 or 6) this orbital corresponds to in each k-point before we start the slab calculation.
+The script :svn:`~doc/documentation/dscf/lumo.py?format=raw` calculates the LUMO energy of the same system, but is slightly more complicated due to the degeneracy of the `2\pi` orbital.
+We would like to occupy the `2\pi_y` orbital and  we need to figure out which band (5 or 6) this orbital corresponds to in each k-point before we start the slab calculation.